 - If this were the entire market, the risk premium would be a weighted average of the risk premiums demanded by each and every investor. - The weights will be determined by the wealth that each investor brings to the market.
-Thus, Warren Buffett's risk aversion counts more towards determining the "equilibrium" premium than yours' and mine. - As investors become more risk averse, you would expect the "equilibrium" premium to increase.
+Thus, Warren Buffett's risk aversion counts more towards determining the "equilibrium" premium than yours' and mine. - As investors become more risk averse, or the market becomes "more risky", you would expect the "equilibrium" premium to increase.